 Want to get out and play in the snow?
 Vilas County is a great destination for a quick weekend getaway, whether you’re bringing your snowmobile or want to take in the scenery on skis or snowshoes.
-Here’s a look at a few places to go for a fun winter weekend that won’t take a lot of planning.
+Here’s a look at a few places to go for a fun winter weekend in northern Wisconsin that won’t take a lot of planning.

 For skiers and snowshoers

 Head to the Northwoods this winter to find some of the state’s best spots for cross-country skiing and snowshoeing.
 Vilas County is home to boundless opportunities for outdoor recreation—all you need is a pair of skis or snowshoes and a sense of adventure.
 Here’s a quick weekend getaway that highlights some of the best Vilas County has to offer.